rawwkush/Assignment/readme.md

 They are also managed by the IOC container but spring knows that they are not Enitity but helpers.
 They are singleton as they are service(although we can change it)

+> Spring @Service annotation is used with classes that provide some business
+> functionalities.
+Spring context will autodetect these classes when
+> annotation-based configuration and classpath scanning is used.

 ```
 @Service
 class Calculator{